 It’s always seemed peculiar that we Americans attach so much significance to anything as trivial as a ball game.
 I assumed that it’s a residual of WW II when President Franklin Roosevelt decreed that The Boys of Summer would continue playing, though many baseballers entered the service, voluntarily or otherwise.

 According to ESPN, the national anthem was inserted into the national pastime on an impromptu basis, during the seventh-inning stretch of Game One during the 1918 Cubs-Red Sox World Series.
-Typical of those days, and maybe due to the Great War, a band it struck of The Star-Spangled Banner, prompting fans to render traditional honors.
+Typical of those days, and maybe due to the Great War, a band struck up The Star-Spangled Banner, prompting fans to render traditional honors.
 The Sox took the series in six games, but the greater significance endures.

 Some intriguing facts have emerged from the shadows of the politically-induced protests among multi-millionaires who think that a sporting event has any relevance to national policy.
 The results reveal feckless management, owners and coaches, to industrial-grade hypocrisy.